6 July 2021

 The news that continues to reach us from Myanmar are worrying.

-On the one hand, the coronavirus seems to be on the rise.
-At the beginning of the week, more than 1,200 new infections were registered, compared to less than 200 per day a fortnight ago.
-Experts consider these figures to be unreliable and assume that the number of unreported cases is high - also because there are now far fewer tests than in January.
-Back then, there were up to 18,000 tests per day, but in recent months there have been less than 2,000 per day.
+On the one hand, the coronavirus appears to be on the rise.
+At the beginning of the week, more than 1,200 new infections were registered, compared to fewer than 200 a day two weeks ago.
+Experts believe these figures are unreliable and assume a high number of unreported cases - also because significantly fewer tests are now being carried out than in January.
+While there were up to 18,000 tests per day back then Tag, there have been fewer than 2,000 per day in recent months.
 On Thursday, almost a quarter of all tests carried out were positive.
-The military government is slowly starting to send regions into lockdown.
-The best weapon against the virus would be vaccination, but vaccine is scarce.
+The military government is slowly beginning to send regions into lockdown.
+The best weapon against the virus would be vaccination, but the vaccine is scarce.

 In addition, further clashes between civilians, armed groups and the military are reported almost daily.
 In the centre of the country, for example, the village of Depayin was shelled.
 The aim was to eliminate local anti-junta fighters, but the entire village was shot at.
 There are many such events in the country, hundreds of thousands of people are already on the run.